vajidpkd/appsec-notes/README.md

 ## 🚀 Goal
 To continuously improve and build a well-structured red team reference that can be used in practical penetration testing scenarios.

----

-## ⚠️ Disclaimer
-This repository is for educational purposes only.
-All techniques are practiced in legal lab environments.

----

-⭐ Feel free to explore, learn, and grow with me!